Strengthening Capacity and Service Delivery of Local Administrations

 What is the project about?

-The desired results by the end of this Joint Programme are improved policies and capacities that enable local administrations to initiate and monitor service delivery interventions against localized priorities which accelerate progress towards the MDGs; and improved capacities of district administrations to finance and implement service infrastructure and delivery that lead to improved access to public services and as well as improvements in human development levels, including key indicators related to women and children.
+The desired results by the end of this joint programme between UNDP and the United Nations Capital Development Fund (UNCDF) are improved policies and capacities that enable local administrations to initiate and monitor service delivery interventions against localized priorities which accelerate development progress; and improved capacities of district administrations to finance and implement service infrastructure and delivery that lead to improved access to public services and improvements in human development levels, including key indicators related to women and children.

 What have we accomplished so far?